 For under $2 per day in the winter, the average household can buy enough water to drink, cook, do dishes, wash hands, wash clothes, flush toilets as well as take showers and baths.
 During warm weather, when water use typically doubles in order to irrigate yards and gardens, fill pools etc, the average price tag is still around $3 per day.

 Electricity Palo Alto gets its electricity fromseveral sources.
-While the exact numbers from each source vary annually, the important point is that the City Council voted to approve a plan for Palo Alto to achieve “all green” carbon-neutral electric supply portfolio effective January 2013.
+While the exact numbers from each source vary annually, the important point is that Palo Alto achieved an “all green” carbon-neutral electric supply portfolio effective January 2013.
 Read all about it here.

 Gas The current natural gas supply in this country is substantial and the market price has dropped dramatically, so in 2012 the City Council agreed to followa “market-based” purchase strategy so that gas rates change every month based on market prices.

 Water Palo Altans are fortunate to get water from the Hetch-Hetchy system, one of the most pristine, high-quality sources in the country.
 But like all Californians, we have to face the statewide problem of not having enough water to meet ever-growing needs---a problem that is not going away.
 Recurring drought cycles are a permanent feature of water supply in this state.UPDATE: As of January 17, 2014, we are experiencing one of the driest years on record and the Governor has declared a "drought emergency" statewide.
 The Hetch-Hetchy water supply system relies on snowpack, most of which typically accumulates in January and February, so it is too early to predict whether 2014 will in fact be another drought year.
 Our supplier, the SFPUC, has currently asked for a 10% vountary reduction but we expect a final decision on water use restrictions by the SFPUC by mid-April.
 Visit our website here for more detailed updates and get breaking news even faster updates by following us on Twitter (@PAUtilities).